techidaily/site-fox-info/source/_posts/updated-2024-approved-essential-guide-to-best-free-4k-uhd-playback-tools-pcandmac.md

 ![Filmora secure download](https://images.wondershare.com/filmora/images/store/secure.png) Secure Download

 Editing 4K videos on your PC and Mac with [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/) is easy even you don’t have a high-end computer.
-With the new version 9 release, Filmora now allows you to control the preview playback quality during editing and [create](https://tools.techidaily.com/wondershare/filmora/download/)a proxy file copy to preview the video in lower resolution during editing, but exporting with the original 4K resolutions.
+With the new version 9 release, Filmora now allows you to control the preview playback quality during editing and [create](https://tools.techidaily.com/wondershare/filmora/download/) a proxy file copy to preview the video in lower resolution during editing, but exporting with the original 4K resolutions.

 ![Filmora9 Support  4K video Editing](https://images.wondershare.com/filmora/article-images/export-4k-videos.jpg)